Author has written 10 stories for Hunger Games, Pokémon, and Harry Potter.

 The Bartimaeus trilogy, by Jonathan Stroud.
 YA.
 A gripping story that never fails to make me laugh.

-The Mists of Avalon, by Marion Zimmer Bradley, plus most of the Darkover universe books.
+The Mists of Avalon, by Marion Zimmer Bradley.
+MZB's Darkover universe has some gripping books too.

 Just about anything by Terry Pratchett.
 Very clever and funny fantasy that doesn't take itself too seriously.
 Neil Gaiman also comes to mind.